JWock82/Pynite/README.md

   If the user opts not to use the sparse solver it is converted to a dense matrix later on.
 * Revised circular meshes so that the Y-axis is upward instead of the Z-axis.
 * Bug fix - Rendering springs was broken after the recent change to storing springs in dictionaries.

-Version 0.0.30
-* Fixed a bug where quad and plate displacement contours weren't being plotted correctly when user-defined load combinations were being used.
-* Added a few basic meshing features for quads.
-* Added the ability to merge duplicate nodes.